Avian influenza virus type A (H5N1) in U.S. dairy cattle

 • People are advised not to drink raw milk or eat raw milk-based cheese, and to properly handle and cook meat to an internal temperature of at least 165°F. This includes any meat used to feed pets.

-For the most current information and resources from the USDA, FDA, and CDC, see the USDA Animal and Plant Health Inspection Service (APHIS) page on HPAI detections in livestock.
+For the most current information and resources from the USDA, FDA, and CDC, see the USDA-APHIS page on HPAI detections in livestock.